passion-pixel/finalproject3/README.md

 Extend the features of this app to fields outside of web development Expand MVP to include users interaction on app.
-Many to many relationship Provide user with option to search on landing page without log in Full CRUD features for favorite locations
+Many to many relationship Provide user with option to search on landing page without log in Full CRUD features for saved organizations
-Users can view other user’s favorite locations Responsive design

 ## Collaborators
 Natalie Contreras